otoolep/questdb.io/docs/crudOperations.md

 ---
 id: crudOperations
-title: CRUD Operations
+title: How to perform CRUD operations
-sidebar_label: CRUD Operations
+sidebar_label: CRUD operations
 ---

 QuestDB's data store is mostly meant to be immutable.
 We plan to support out-of-order inserts from 4.3 which